Bible Reading: Galatians 6:7-10

 Whenever we have the opportunity, we should do good to everyone, especially to our Christian brothers and sisters.
 Galatians 6:10

-PRAY: Ask God for an opportunity to share what you have learned with a friend who struggles with understanding evil.
+ACT: Lots of people blame God for the evil in the world.
+Share what you have learned with a friend who struggles with understanding evil.